 We all want what's best for our family and personal health.
 And everyone knows the basics: Get plenty of exercise, eat a well-balanced diet, and strive for sufficient sleep.
-But there's another, less-obvious area that also warrants attention: The home.
+But there's another, less obvious area that also warrants attention: The home.

 And of course, nix any toxins that might already be hidden in your home!
 Here are the top ten chemicals and toxins to avoid in your home, plus safe, suitable alternatives:

 What it does: BPA is a chemical that's used to harden plastics.
-It has potential to disrupt hormones, cause certain types of cancer, and—in young children especially—has been linked to cardiovascular and behavioral issues.
+It has the potential to disrupt hormones, cause certain types of cancer, and—in young children especially—has been linked to cardiovascular and behavioral issues.